R-Gayathiri/Cyclistic-Bike-Share-Project/README.md

 ```
 </br>

-Once the packages have been loaded, the following command will be applied to load the monthly data while verifying each month's data have the same attribute names. </br>
+Once the packages are loaded, the following commands are applied to load the monthly data. </br>

-*Remark: The csv files were pre-downloaded to the working directory, so the loading data will just be directly coming from the file source* </br>

 ```r
 # Load csv file into individual data frame